Renting in Mazatlan: A Complete Guide for Expats (2026)

 Online Platforms

-- Facebook Marketplace — largest source of Mazatlan rentals; join local expat groups
+- Facebook Marketplace - largest source of Mazatlan rentals; join the local expat groups

 - Inmuebles24.com - Mexico's largest real estate listing site